DaPotatoMan/monorepo-env-merger/README.md

 <!-- Highlight some of the features your module provide here -->
 - 📦 Zero config.
 Get started without any hassle
 - 📃 Auto generated types for env variables
-- 🌍 Supports Nuxt & Vite
+- 🌍 Supports both Nuxt & Vite

 ## Nuxt Setup